Menu Close

 I need to transform myself this new year

-The idea of a complete transformation can be overwhelming.
-Instead, focus on your personal growth and small, sustainable changes such as adding one healthy element to your day.
+The idea of a complete transformation can be overwhelming (e.g. losing weight).
+Instead, focus on your personal growth with small, sustainable changes, such as having a healthier diet.
 Celebrate your progress rather than aiming for an unrealistic overhaul.

 success means perfection

 Perfection is unattainable and can lead to unnecessary stress.
 Embrace imperfections as part of being human.
-Plan your resolution well, considering possible barriers and changes in circumstances.
-Remember that you can learn how to grow from setbacks.
+Learn and grow from challenges.
+Remember that progress is more important than perfection.

 Not everyone feels compelled to take on New Year’s resolutions and that’s perfectly okay.
 Treating the New Year as just another year, without the pressure of resolutions, is a valid perspective, too.
 On the other hand, for some, entering the New Year isn’t accompanied by joy and anticipation.
 Understanding the reasons behind this can pave the way for a more mindful approach to starting the year.